 Cellular technology has to keep evolving to keep up with the needs of the ever changing world.
 While 5G is only just getting launched across the world.
 The discussion about developing 6G technology is already happening to interpret and operate on an even higher radio frequency than 5th-gen technology.
 Developing sixth-gen technology would help in a much higher computing power, which will help in making improvements in a lot of sectors.
 For example, 6G would play a big part in improving public safety.

 6G with its predicted 1 TBPS speeds would be ideal for threat detection, health monitoring, facial and behavioral recognition, and air pollution and gas toxicity measurements.
 Research and development of 6G technology will start in 2020, and the earliest commercial deployment is expected in 2030.

 Does it use more battery life?

 No, 5G does not need more battery or power than 4G network.
 Using 5G may seem like your battery life is draining out faster.
 This is due to the limited coverage of 5G service areas.
 As fifth generation network coverage increases, the switching between signals would drop drastically thus conserving your battery life.
-A super fast, low latency network would allow the data to be processed on the network and not the device.
+A super fast, low latency network would allow the data to be processed on the network and not the mobile device.
 This would allow a larger conservation of power (as high as 90%) on 5G network as compared to fourth generation.

 How can I improve My 4G, LTE, or 5G signal?